ELBARGUIMOHAMED/ELBARGUIMOHAMED/README.md

 ---

-**Note:** Replace "C:\Users\DESKTOP-MB\Downloads\your-logo.png", "C:\Users\DESKTOP-MB\Downloads\email-icon.png", "C:\Users\DESKTOP-MB\Downloads\github-icon.png", and "C:\Users\DESKTOP-MB\Downloads\linkedin-icon.png" with the actual paths of your logo and social media icons.
-Make sure the images are accessible on the internet if you plan to share this README on GitHub.
+**Note:** Replace "C:\Users\DESKTOP-MB\Downloads\your-logo-sticker.png", "C:\Users\DESKTOP-MB\Downloads\email-sticker.png", "C:\Users\DESKTOP-MB\Downloads\github-sticker.png", and "C:\Users\DESKTOP-MB\Downloads\linkedin-sticker.png" with the actual paths of your sticker images.
+Ensure that the images are accessible on the internet if you plan to share this README on GitHub.